epccs/Driver/ICSP/README.md

 ## Overview

-Voltage level translation for SPI with IOFF.
+Use a Raspberry Pi Zero as a host to do In-Circuit Serial Programming of AVR’s.
+IOFF buffers are used to level convert to the targets voltage.
+It also allows the serial port to be used for serial bootload and has some switches to control looping of the upload.
+How to: “git pull” then “make isp” (assuming that is the desired Makefile rule).

 ## Inputs/Outputs/Functions

 ```
+        Open Drain Voltage level converter for ICSP pins
-        Voltage level converter for SPI
+        Open Drain Voltage level converter for serial bootload pins
+        Swithchs for control of Shutdown, Bootload, and ICSP.
 ```

 ## Uses

 ```
-        In-Circuit Serial Programing 3.3V target from a 5V Uno
+        In-Circuit Serial Programing of AVR target 2V7 to 5V.
+        Bootload programing of target (1.8V to 5V).
+        Use your own R-Pi software to detect a switch (BCM13, BCM5) and run the uploader.
 ```